paulaluvini/estadisticaespacial/README.md

 ├── Script/                    # Data processing and analysis scripts ├── .gitignore                 # Files and directories to be ignored by Git ├── README.md                  # This file
-├── estadisticaespacial.Rproj   # R project file
+├── Estadística_Espacial.pdf   # The report of the assignment with results and analysis ├── estadisticaespacial.Rproj   # R project file
 ```